YKonyalicetin/AirbnbBerlinDemandAnalysis/README.md

 Another interesting exercise is analyzing the data by borough.
 The ten most booked boroughs are visible in the graph below.

 ![Top Ten Boroughs](/images/Top_10.png)

+Unsurprisingly, Mitte, Kreuzberg, Friedrichshain and Prenzlauer Berg can be found in the top ten most visited borough of Berlin.
+However, it is noteworthy that Prenzlauer Berg even attracts more Airbnb users than the popular borough of Mitte, eventhough the difference between the two boroughs is minimal.